Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Results

-In {\sc ph1}, colored red in Fig.~\ref{fig7}, after the initial starburst at $z\approx10.3$ in both the {\sc Burst} and {\sc SIMF} runs, subsequent in-situ star formation is delayed until $z=7$ in the {\sc Burst} scenario.
-Meanwhile, in the {\sc SIMF} run, the gas density recovers, allowing star formation to resume at $z=7.8$.
-This occurs because, in the {\sc SIMF} scenario, only two stochastically sampled stars are capable of exploding as SNe in the initial SSP particle, resulting in a weaker feedback effect compared to the initial starburst at $z=10.3$ in the {\sc Burst} run.
-For the case of {\sc ph2}, shown in green, although it ranks as the third most massive halo at $z\approx6$, its virial mass surpasses others at $z\gtrsim9$, allowing it to be the first to initiate star formation at $z\approx16$.
-Interestingly, in {\sc ph2}, we find that the initial in-situ star particles at $z\approx11.3$ have significantly low-metallicities of $\rm [Fe/H]=-5.5$ in the {\sc Burst} run and $\rm [Fe/H]=-4.8$ in the {\sc SIMF} run.
-This is due to external metal enrichment as follows: at $z=15.7$, metals are ejected by Pop~III and Pop~II stars, represented by open circles, formed at a density peak about 1 kpc away, beyond the virial radius of {\sc ph2} ($r_{\rm vir}\approx200$ pc).
-Over the next 150 Myr, these externally sourced metals enrich the gas within the virial radius of {\sc ph2}, leading to the formation of metal-poor Pop~II stars with $\rm [Fe/H] \lesssim-4.8$ in {\sc ph2}.
+Finally, we find that low-metallicity stars with $\rm [Fe/H]\lesssim-5$ result from external metal enrichment.
+For instance, in {\sc ph2}, shown in green, although {\sc ph2} ranks as the third most massive halo at $z\approx6$, its virial mass surpasses others at $z\gtrsim9$, allowing it to be the first to initiate star formation at $z\approx16$.
+Interestingly, in {\sc ph2}, we find that the initial ex situ star particles at $z\approx11.3$, marked by an open circle, have significantly low metallicities of $\rm [Fe/H]=-5.1$ in the {\sc Burst} run and $\rm [Fe/H]=-4.9$ in the {\sc Simf} run.
+This is due to external metal enrichment as follows: at $z=15.7$, metals are ejected by Pop~III and Pop~II stars, represented by filled circles, formed at a density peak about 1 kpc away, beyond the virial radius of {\sc ph2} ($r_{\rm vir}\approx200$ pc).
+Over the next 150 Myr, these externally sourced metals enrich the gas within the virial radius of {\sc ph2}, leading to the formation of metal-poor Pop~II stars with $\rm [Fe/H] \lesssim-4.9$ in {\sc ph2} for both runs.
 In the relatively low-mass progenitors ($M_{\rm vir}\lesssim6\times10^6\msun$ at $z=6$), randomness increases due to the small number of star particles formed.
 This is because star formation not only begins later but is also likely to be quickly quenched by the reionization effect.
-For example, in {\sc ph5}, star formation begins at $z=6.74$ and lasts for a very brief period until $z=6.59$.
-Intriguingly, in {\sc ph7}, star formation begins early at $z\approx11$ since it was the second most massive halo at that time.
-However, it hardly increases in halo mass, forming only a single in-situ star particle in the {\sc Burst} run, whereas $M_{\rm *, Pop~II}=1000\msun$ stars are formed due to weaker SN feedback in the {\sc SIMF} run.
-Despite this, the final stellar mass of {\sc Burst} surpasses that of {\sc SIMF} because of the contribution from merged stars in the {\sc Burst} run.
+We also provide the mass evolution histories and the corresponding stellar metallicities formed in progenitors of {\sc Halo2} in Appendix~\ref{sec:A}, where a similar trend to {\sc Halo1} is observed.